 I am only half kidding!
 A cuppa always goes down well, as does the odd hobnob 😉

 But on a serious note, if your artist is working on a large group people, he/she will probably need a drink at some point.
 We’re probably rushing around fitting numerous people in on the same day.
 Or dragging kits that weigh an absolute TON on trains or in and out of cars.
 And talking, lots!

 Other than that, enjoy it!
 If you are keeping the make-up on to show him, get him to take you out to dinner that night at least.
 Staying in and doing laundry looking that good is just criminal!

 P.S If you have yet to book your makeup artist, get in touch.
-I have limited availability left for 2019 and 2020 books are now open.
+I already have limited availability left for 2020 and 2021 books are now open.
 I recommend trials are done a good few months in advance so we can deal with any skin issues that may need help.